um-dsp/Morphence/README.md

 ### Copycat Models

-The used Copycat code is an updated version of the original code provided in : https://github.com/jeiks/Stealing_DL_Models/tree/master/Framework
+The used Copycat code is a modified version of the original code provided in : https://github.com/jeiks/Stealing_DL_Models/tree/master/Framework

 `$ cd Copycat/Framework`